matrix-org/synapse/docs/human-id-rules.rst

 using Unicode as the character set for human-readable IDs is troublesome.
 There are many different characters which appear identical to each other, but would identify different users.
-In addition, there are non-printable characters which cannot be rendered the the end-user.
+In addition, there are non-printable characters which cannot be rendered by the end-user.
 This opens up a security vulnerability with phishing/spoofing of IDs, commonly known as a homograph attack.

 Web browers encountered this problem when International Domain Names were introduced.
 A variety of checks were put in place in order to protect users.
 If an address failed the check, the raw punycode would be displayed to disambiguate the address.
-Similar checks are performed by home servers in Matrix, which will then warn the client about the potentially misleading ID.
-However, Matrix does not use punycode, and so does not show raw punycode on a failed check.
+Similar checks are performed by home servers in Matrix.
+However, Matrix does not use punycode representations, and so does not show raw punycode on a failed check.
 Instead, home servers must outright reject these misleading IDs.

 Types of human-readable IDs
 ---------------------------
 There are two main human-readable IDs in question:

 - Room aliases
 - User IDs

 Room aliases look like ``#localpart:domain``.
 These aliases point to opaque non human-readable room IDs.
 These pointers can change, so there is already an